Teju2404/TK-wrangle/README.md

 ## Output data file: result.txt
 ## Assigned Play:
 - The Merry Wives of Windsor
-- Speaker 1 is Tejaswi Reddy Kandula
+- Speaker 1 is SHALLOW
-- Speaker 2 is Devin Ingersoll
+- Speaker 2 is SIR HUGH EVANS
 - Who speaks more SHALLOW or SIR HUGH EVANS? is the question asked to us.
-- I used the below curl commands:
+- The below are the curl commands:
 ```
  curl "http://shakespeare.mit.edu/merry_wives/full.htm"
 ```